 NEW: Support Innovation in Journalism and Business Models

 The Media Consortium is leading initiatives that advance and strengthen the independent media sector and the very foundation of democracy itself.
-The following report outlines our progress in 2009 under each of strategic principles.
+The following report outlines our progress in 2009 under each of the above strategic principles.

 Foster Collaboration and Coordination

 The Media Consortium creates critical space for networking and collaboration among independent media outlets.
-We also connect our members to critical information and outside experts guide them through changing political and media landscapes.
+We also connect our members to critical information and outside experts to guide them through changing political and media landscapes.

 Over 60 individuals traveled across the country to attend our February all-member meeting in Washington, DC.
 The meeting melded one-on-one member networking, small and large group discussions, network initiatives on the future media landscape and conversations with special guests.
 The Media Consortium provided travel stipends to ensure that as many members as possible could attend.

-pecial guests included: Chris Hughes, the Obama campaign’s online organizing guru; Rep. Raul Grijalva, Co-chair of the Congressional Progressive Caucus; and Laura Quinn of Catalist.
+Special guests included: Chris Hughes, the Obama campaign’s online organizing guru; Rep. Raul Grijalva, Co-chair of the Congressional Progressive Caucus; and Laura Quinn of Catalist.
 These guests provided critical information on how consortium members could integrate online organizing models and social media technology into their work, access an insider’s view of organizing plans within Congress, and investigate opportunities to target and build out new audiences.
+In late 2009, TMC staff began organizing for its February 2010 member meeting, which will kick off a year of incubation, experimentation and rapid prototyping around moving into mobile, editorial collaboration, audience engagement, and revenue generation models.

-With the support of The Arca Foundation, The Media Consortium hosted an economic strategy retreat in April 2009 that how best cover the current financial crisis and long-term economic issues.
-The Media Consortium invited a cross-section of policy experts, political and financial insiders, grassroots advocates, media watchdogs and independent media producers.
-The meeting was a huge success, resulting in critical information sharing, new connections and last but not least, deep brainstorming on opportunities to strengthen the independent media’s reporting around the economy.
+With the support of The Arca Foundation, The Media Consortium hosted an economic strategy retreat in April 2009 that examined how independent media could provide deep, meaningful coverage of the current financial crisis and long-term economic issues.
+The Media Consortium invited a cross-section of policy experts, political and financial insiders, grassroots advocates, media watchdogs and independent media producers to the event.
+The meeting was a huge success, resulting in critical information sharing, new connections and, last but not least, deep brainstorming on how to strengthen independent media’s reporting around the economy.
 Immediate editorial results came shortly after the event, including several articles that ran in Mother Jones, the Nation and the Washington Independent, plus a video series that ran on GritTV.
+This meeting is the basis for a potential editorial collaboration around economic issues developed by a small group of TMC members.
+TMC is facilitating the evolution of this project, currently known as “Follow The Money” for a 2010 launch.

+In 2009, the consortium also developed and launched the Editorial Tipsheet.
+The project fosters a clear pipeline of communication between journalists and organizations on the ground.
+The goal: build connective tissue between key allies and consortium members that supports the production and distribution of high-quality, high-impact journalism.

+Launched as a beta test in July 2009, the program connects issue experts from leading non-profits, think tanks, advocacy organizations and government offices to journalists, producers, reporters and editors within the consortium.
+Our founding partners for this project include Demos, People for the American Way, Change Congress, and the National Council of La Raza.
+This is a low-cost, high-impact project.

+In addition, The Media Consortium has slowly expanded its membership in 2009—welcoming several new organizations into the fold, including Campus Progress, Care2 and Inter Press Service.
+We are working on a new membership strategy for 2010 to increase diversity and reach amongst TMC’s membership body.

 Build and Diversify Media Leadership